enrightc/The-Gourmet-Cake-Club/README.md

 A [CSS Validator](https://validator.w3.org/) was used to check the validity of the CSS code of the website.
 There were no errors or warnings detected.

 ### Light House Analysis
 Lighthouse in Chrome Developer Tools was used to assess the performance, accessibility, best practice and SEO rating of the website.
-This analysis was ran throughout the website development with recomendations implemented accordingly to improve the score.
+This analysis was run throughout the website development with recommendations implemented accordingly to improve the score.
 This included compressing image sizes, adjusting contrast ratio for links and adding a meta description.

 The Lighthouse analysis was run on both mobile and desktop devices and the results are illustrated below: